-As an oil and gas operator, I understand the necessity of regulations that promote responsible practices and environmental stewardship.
+As an oil and gas operator in the Texas Panhandle since 1976 we understand the necessity of regulations that promote responsible practices and environmental stewardship.
+We also have been engaged in the agriculture industry with acute knowledge of land ownership and the stewardship of these properties (surface, water, mineral, wind and solar).
 The oil and gas sector has evolved significantly over the years, and technological advancements have enabled us to control waste and manage operations more efficiently.
 We appreciate your agency's efforts to update and modernize the existing rules.

 That being said, we would like to emphasize the unique nature of oil and gas operations in the Texas Panhandle.
-The Panhandle region is distinct from the Permian, Eagleford, Haynesville, and other areas in Texas in geological conditions and aquifer depths.
+The Panhandle region is distinct from the

+Permian, Eagleford, Haynesville, and other areas in Texas in geological conditions and aquifer depths.
 The RRC has always successfully recognized the geological and operational differences across Texas.
+I believe the Texas RRC has done a tremendous job in the past especially in keeping the overreaching hands of the federal government out of our backyard.
 With this in mind, we do not believe a one-size-fits-all approach is suitable for the implementation of this rule.

-One of our primary concerns is the potential cost impact on operators, especially smaller ones.
+One of our primary concerns is the potential cost impact on operators, especially smaller ones, like ourselves who operate and produce less than thirty wells.
 In the Panhandle, the economics of drilling are already constrained, and the proposed rules will exacerbate these challenges.
 The requirement for monitoring wells, soil sampling, and liners for pits, among other provisions, will significantly increase costs, making it uneconomical for operators dealing with marginal wells.
 Additional regulatory requirements, including the need for pit registration and potential district director approval, can also result in costly delays, operational challenges, and increase the potential for litigation.
 Operational flexibility while aiming at desired outcomes is necessary for innovation and addressing those costs.